 The red horse-chestnut, a cross between horse-chestnut and red buckeye, is an excellent shade tree for large areas.
-Its distinctive, rose-red, cone-shaped flowers bloom in May among the lustrous dark green leaves.
-It is not the best choice for street planting because it drops large, spiny fruits.
+Its distinctive, rose-red, cone-shaped flower clusters bloom in May among the lustrous dark green leaves.

 - Moist, well-drained soil